mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/runnables.md

 ```

-The method `configure_arguments` receives an {py:class}`argparse.ArgumentParser`, which can be used to define any command line arguments you might need, as described in the [official Python documentation](https://docs.python.org/3/library/argparse.html).
+The method {py:meth}`configure_arguments <mlrl.testbed.runnables.Runnable.configure_arguments>` receives an {py:class}`argparse.ArgumentParser`, which can be used to define any command line arguments you might need, as described in the [official Python documentation](https://docs.python.org/3/library/argparse.html).

 ## Providing Version Information

-Optionally, you can provide information about the version and authors of your custom program by overriding the method `get_program_info` of the parent class `mlrl.testbed.BaseRunnable`:
+Optionally, you can provide information about the version and authors of your custom program by overriding the method {py:meth}`get_program_info <mlrl.testbed.runnables.Runnable.get_program_info>` of the parent class {py:class}`mlrl.testbed.BaseRunnable <mlrl.testbed.runnables.LearnerRunnable>`:

 ```python
 from typing import Optional